Financial Literacy Basics

 Investopedia's APR overview covers the formal definition, the calculation methodology, and the regulatory framework around APR disclosure in the United States.

 The Consumer Financial Protection Bureau's guide on interest rate vs APR is one of the clearest plain-language explainers on the difference.
-It is written specifically for U.S. consumers shopping for mortgages but the framework applies to most consumer credit.
+It's written specifically for U.S. consumers shopping for mortgages but the framework applies to most consumer credit.

 The Federal Reserve's consumer education materials include explanations of APR alongside the broader regulatory context — APR disclosure exists because of legislation passed specifically to make consumer credit comparisons more transparent.